rzuritamilla/phr/gip-twmodel/PITCHME.md

     </ul>
 </div>

-Note: We are interested in new technologies and set up two labs that could catalize some of our research work.
+Note: We are interested in new technologies and set up two labs that could catalyze some of our research work.
 Many GIP staff are interested in cloud computing, using and analyzing big data.
 Yet, we lack basic ICT infrastructure: we do not have a strategic plan or facility for large scale computing and to deploy applications and we have an 'static' GIP code repository that could play an important role in increasing our productivity and visibility.

 ---
 ### we are not alone